dpachec/deep-rl-continous_control/Report.md

 ## Ideas for future work
 - Try different neural network architectures for both Actor and Critic networks.
-In particular, adding layers to improve the policy and value function estimation.
+In particular, add hidden layers to improve the policy and value function estimation.
 - Try other algorithms such as PPO or AC2.
 - Train the agent using raw pixels.